AudioGenius-ai/create-launchapp/README.md

 - `--branch <branch>`: clone a specific branch from the Launchapp repository.
 - `--install`: automatically run `npm install` after cloning.
+- `--worktree`: create the project using `git worktree` instead of a normal clone.
 - `--create-env`: generate a basic `.env` file after cloning.

 You can also run the environment setup separately: